OriginTrail/ot-node/tools/local-network-setup/README.md

 -   An installed and running triplestore (graph database)
     -   We recommend testing with Blazegraph.
 In order to download Blazegraph, please visit their official [website](https://blazegraph.com/).
 Alternatively other triple stores can be used (GraphBD, Apache Jena and other RDF native graph databases)
 -   An installed and running MySQL server
--   You should have installed npm and Node.js (v16) or higher
+-   You should have installed npm and Node.js (v16)

 # Setup instructions